pingcap/docs/command-line-flags-for-tso-configuration.md

 - The configuration file.
 - Default: `""`
-- If you specify a configuration file, the Scheduling node first reads configurations from that file.
-If the same configurations are also specified via command line flags, the Scheduling node uses the command line flag configurations to overwrite those in the configuration file.
+- If you specify a configuration file, the TSO node first reads configurations from that file.
+If the same configurations are also specified via command line flags, the TSO node uses the command line flag configurations to overwrite those in the configuration file.

 ## `--data-dir`

-- The path to the data directory on the Scheduling node.
+- The path to the data directory on the TSO node.
 - Default: `"default.${name}"`

 ## `--key`